calvincgee/Mancala-Game/README.md

 # Mancala Game

-This game utilizes abstract classes and decision trees.
-It includes two different levels of AI: a BadPlayer and a SmartPlayer.
+This project is a console version of the classic game Mancala.
+This program includes two different levels of AI: a BadPlayer and a SmartPlayer.
 The BadPlayer AI makes moves at random.
 The SmartPlayer AI uses a decision tree to select the move most likely to give it the win.
 Good luck!

 ## Rules
 Here is a [link](https://endlessgames.com/wp-content/uploads/Mancala_Instructions.pdf) that explains the rules of Mancala.